 There is one exception - recurring card payments through Stripe.
 Read on to learn more.

-Recurring payments (Stripe only)
+link Recurring payments (Stripe only)

 If one of your supporters is making a recurring donation or membership, a payment in Stripe might need additional verification.